The Itasca State Bank

 In 1955, Glenn Mensching was named President of The Itasca State Bank upon the retirement of his father-in-law, Elmer Franzen.
 A colleague once summed up the secret of Glenn’s success: “Most bankers lend money to projects; Mr. Mensching makes loans to people.”

 Glenn Mensching served as President of Itasca Bank & Trust Co. for twenty-eight years.
 Upon his retirement in 1983, Art Binneboese was elected President and served until 1985.
 Art was an original employee of the Bank.
 Jack Mensching became President in 1985.
-In February, 2015, Jack Mensching assumed the new position of Chief Executive Officer and retired in 2017.
+In February of 2015, Jack Mensching assumed the new position of Chief Executive Officer and retired in 2017.
 He retained his position as the Chairman of the Board of Directors and will remain in that position for up to ten years.
-James R. Mensching was elected to President of Itasca Bank & Trust Co. at the Bank’s February, 2015 Board Meeting.
+James R. Mensching was elected to President of Itasca Bank & Trust Co. at the Bank’s February 2015 Board Meeting.
 As the Bank’s fifth President in their seventy-year history, Jim Mensching said he is both delighted and honored to lead the Bank that his grandfather started.
 He understands what Itasca Bank & Trust Co. has done for the community and its shareholders, employees and customers.
 Carrying on that work is important to him.
 “I am proud to be associated with the Bank and will do everything I can to keep us just as proud on into the future,” he stated.

 The growth of Itasca Bank & Trust Co. mirrored the growth of Itasca, Illinois.
 In 1948, the year it was chartered, the Bank welcomed returning World War II veterans as they looked to live the dreams they held onto during the war, helping over a thousand people buy their first home, and hundreds buy their first car.